hexabethimal/combinepdf/README.md

 # combinepdf
-Basic utility for combining many PDFs into one
+Simple utility for combining many PDFs into one

 ![Image of combinepdf UI](/combinepdf1.png)